-While a significant other can greatly contribute in one’s notion and idea of happiness, no one can fully complete the other.
+While a significant other can greatly contribute to one’s notion and the idea of happiness, no one can fully complete the other.

 This is because when we talk about the individual, we cannot do away from one’s consciousness.
 And as discussed in the previous articles, this consciousness allows us to look at ourselves from a distance.

 This distancing method makes is all the more complicated for us to simply depend on others.
 Because even when we depend on them, it is up to us to appreciate their love.